 For example, my wife and I workout at the gym together at least three times a week.
 Working out is an excellent stress reliever in and by itself.
 But when you experience the positive emotions of a great workout together, those emotions stick with you long after the workout is over.

-Doing something regularly together creates one more opportunity for you and your partner to spend more time with each other on a regularly basis.
+Doing something regularly together creates one more opportunity for you and your partner to spend more time with each other on a regular basis.

 If working out together isn’t your thing, you can consider other activities.
 You can volunteer at your local nonprofit, go for a hike in the woods or even read a book together.
 The choices are endless, so be creative.